Alcohol withdrawal: signs, symptoms & timeline

 Withdrawal from alcohol occurs when a person who has become physically and psychologically dependent on alcohol begins the process of getting the substance entirely out of their system.
 Since the symptoms of alcoholism can be fatal—as can the side effects of withdrawal when done without medical supervision—proper detoxification and rehabilitation in a medical facility are strongly urged for those seeking sobriety.

 Alcohol withdrawal has three stages and begins within the first few hours after a person has had their last drink (it can begin as early as six to eight hours).
-During withdrawal, a person can experience headaches, anxiety, stomach pains, nausea, nightmares, muscle weakness, mood swings, depression, muddled thoughts/confusion, sweating, shakiness, loss of appetite, fever, vomiting, and insomnia.
-Withdrawal can last anywhere from a few days to a few weeks, depending on the severity of the disease and the person’s overall condition.
+Withdrawal can last anywhere from a few days to a few weeks, depending on the severity of the disease and the person’s overall health.
+The severity of withdrawal tends to be greater when illicit or prescription drugs are used along with alcohol.

-Some of the common symptoms and side effects of alcohol withdrawal can include anxiety, insomnia, nausea, stomach pains, high blood pressure, irritability, increased body temperature, headache, tremors, vomiting, dizziness, muscle weakness, sweating, and a faster heart rate.
+Some common symptoms of alcohol withdrawal include anxiety, insomnia, nausea, stomach pains, high blood pressure, irritability, increased body temperature, headache, tremors, vomiting, dizziness, muscle weakness, sweating, and a faster heart rate.

 Severe symptoms of alcohol withdrawal are fever, disorientation, and delirium tremens, also known as DTS.